-Rifle: Bergara B-14, .300 Win.
+Rifle: Bergara B-14; 300 Win.
 Mag.

 Range: 264 yards

-Conditions: Cloudy, 52 degrees, variable breezy
+Conditions: Cloudy, 52 degrees, variable breeze

 Most elk hunts come down to seconds when you finally see your opportunity through the pines.
 This is your window, and if you wait too long this bull will walk right out of your riflescope reticle.
 Nikon rangefinding is done: 264 yards.
-There’s no need to use your Carlton call as this bull is surrounded by estrogen.
+There’s no need to use your cow call because this bull is surrounded by estrogen.
 So which shot option below do you think is best, A, B or C?
 Or would you wait for a better shot?

 A. Quartering-away shots are heaven for bow and rifle hunters alike.
 You need to plant your Hornady ELD-X bullet right behind the shoulder to penetrate both lungs, creating a wound channel too big for a Band-Aid.
-Line up your reticle with the far leg and . . . hold on!
+Line up your reticle with the far leg and . . . wait!
 This bull is walking, so if you don’t lead this shot, you’re not going to like the ending.